Ricardo Vaz Tê: Akhisar Belediyespor

 On 18 January 2015, Vaz Tê joined Turkish Süper Lig side Akhisar Belediyespor on a six-month contract.
 He played just 14 games; scoring on five occasions.

 Charlton Athletic

 On 13 November 2015, Vaz Tê signed for Charlton Athletic on a free transfer until the end of the season.
 However, he was released from his contract in February 2016.

 China

 On 14 July 2017, Vaz Tê transferred to Chinese Super League side Henan Jianye.
 Vaz Tê transferred to China League One side Qingdao Huanghai in February 2019.

 Portimonense

 After his stint in China, Vaz Tê moved back to Portugal, signing for Primeira Liga club Portimonense.
 Following the end of the 2020/21 season, Vaz Tê had his contract mutually terminated and was released by the Portuguese club.

 International career

 In the summer of 2005, Vaz Tê took part in the annual Toulon tournament scoring a hat-trick for Portugal U-20s, in their game with South Korea.
 He then played regularly for the Portugal under-21 team.

+Retirement

+Vaz Te was appointed Technical Director at BWP Football Academy in 2025.